Welcome to Curacao cruise port! (Post updated: October 2023)

 Note: To better understand the position of the terminals, you should know that Willemstad is divided into two parts: Otrobanda (meaning “the other side”), and Punda, where the main Willemstad attractions are.
 The two parts of the city are divided by St Anna Bay (Sint Annabaai) and connected to each other via Queen Emma Bridge, the pedestrian pontoon bridge and a popular city landmark.
 The Queen Juliana Bridge is another bridge that connects the two parts of the city, built for automobile traffic in 1974.

 Mathey Wharf is another docking location that consists of four piers.
 It is located in St Anna Bay and occupies the old wharves of Otrobanda and Punda next to the Queen Juliana Bridge.
 This terminal is usually used if the Mega Piers 1 and 2 are too busy, and this is where smaller cruise ships normally dock (those that can pass under Queen Juliana Bridge.
 The bridge is 56.4 m (185 ft) high).
-Mathey Wharf dock is located a 5-10 minute walking distance from the Willemstad city center and features facilities such as a tourist information desk, a taxi rank, tour booths, souvenir shops, and restrooms.
-A few great restaurants can be found here, such as the Restaurant & Café Gouverneur de Rouville, one of the cruisers’ top choices.
+Mathey Wharf dock is located a 5-10 minute walk from the Willemstad city center and features facilities such as a tourist information desk, a taxi rank, tour booths, souvenir shops, and restrooms.
+See Mathey Wharf cruise terminal on Google Maps

 - The port area and Willemstad downtown are flat and suitable for wheelchair users/people with walking difficulties.